taha-abdullah/WhipperSnapPy/README.md

 ## Contents:

-- Capture
+- Capture 4x4 surface plots (front & back, left and right)
-- Plot: functions for interactive visualization (wrapping plotly)
+- OpenGL window for interactive visualization

 Note, that currently no off-screen rendering is supported.
 Even in snap mode an invisible window will be created to render the openGL output